medhacodes/hello_world/README.md

 # hello_world
 hey there, this is the first time I am using github.
-I am feeling excited!!
+I am feeling very excited.
+God bless us